microsoft/pxt-arcade/docs/hardware/adding.md

 It's also possible to patch a binary file of bootloader with new config using the same website.

-The patching website can also remove config entires, just specify the value as `null`.
+The patching website can also remove config entries, just specify the value as `null`.

-### Bootloader protection
+### Bootloader protection #protection

 End users will typically update the bootloader by copying a special UF2 file, which has a user-level application, which overwrites the bootloader.